Amplifier or Receiver - Which Should I Choose?

 Unsure on the differences between the two or which you need for your system?
 Our blog has the answers for you…

-If there’s one thing the audio industry has made an art form, it’s using terminology that means almost… but not quite the same thing.
+If there’s one thing the audio industry has made an art form, it’s using terminology that means almost, but not quite the same thing.
 A good example of this is with the terms ‘amplifier’ and ‘receiver.’
-At times, it can seem that these are completely interchangeable terms but there are differences between the two.
+It can seem that they are completely interchangeable terms, but there are differences between the two.
 We’re going to cover them to see which is best for you.

 So, when should you consider a receiver instead of an amplifier?
-In the most straightforward situation, if you listen to the radio a lot.
-It means that even without anything else attached to it, the SR10 is able to produce a superb sound from the range of FM radio stations in your area.
-You can then attach a wide selection of other equipment to the SR10 and use it as a conventional amplifier.
+In the most straightforward situation: if you listen to the radio a lot.
+It means that even without anything else attached to it, the AXR100D is able to produce a superb sound from the range of FM and DAB radio stations in your area.
+You can then attach a wide selection of other equipment to the AXR100D and use it as a conventional amplifier.
 This is an outstandingly flexible piece of equipment and one that should work in a wide variety of systems.

 For our CXA series amplifiers, the best performance is achieved by keeping them focused on a single task and this means building them as amplifiers rather than receivers.
 This means that they can be laid out internally with a view to the best overall performance and without having to fit additional circuitry for the radio.
 They remain the choice for a listener looking for the best possible audio performance at a given price.

 There are some other considerations too.
 Our network streamers have internet radio functionality built into them so you may not have any interest in adding an FM tuner to your system.
 As with many areas of our product range, we feel that choice is important and as a result, we offer different options.
 Choose the right one for you and enjoy Great British Sound however you listen.